aimer63/fire/README.md

     and portfolio management, with a focus on low-cost, passive strategies.
   - [Investopedia: Monte Carlo Simulation](https://www.investopedia.com/terms/m/montecarlosimulation.asp): A clear explanation of Monte Carlo methods in financial planning and risk analysis.
-  - [Portfolio Visualizer](https://www.portfoliovisualizer.com/): A free tool for Monte Carlo simulations and portfolio analysis, useful for testing your FIRE assumptions.
   - [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/): Historical data on inflation, interest rates and asset returns to inform your simulation parameters.